somrajroy/CloudLandingZone/README.md

     * Example : cost_center_id
     * Explicitly avoid special characters beyond underscores (e.g., no spaces, colons, or periods).
     * Recommended Tag Enforcement mechanisms are AWS Tag Policies, Azure Policy & GCP Organization Policies to ensure compliance.
 This approach is not only technically sound but also forward-compatible with enterprise automation, reporting, and policy enforcement.
  * `Lowest common denominator = universal and reliability`: Since GCP is the strictest, if customers design their enterprise tag policy as `all lowercase & snake_case`, those tags will work without modification in AWS and Azure too.
+AWS and Azure are more permissive, but benefits immensely from consistent formatting for automation and reporting based on my experience on working accross AWS/Azure/GCP.
    * Example: `cost_center=finance_ops` works everywhere.
    * But `CostCenter=Finance Ops` (common in AWS/Azure) will break in GCP.
    * In `multi-cloud designs`, always follow the `lowest common denominator principle` — if it works in the strictest cloud, it will work everywhere reliably.<br/>